-Updated: Microsoft has now revealed the Xbox One X, including specifications and price, so we've updated this guide with the PC components that most closely resemble the tech that will feature in Microsoft's upcoming console.
+Updated: Microsoft has now revealed the Xbox One X pre-orders, including specifications and price, so we've updated this guide with the PC components that most closely resemble the tech that will feature in Microsoft's upcoming console.

 Although we are inching ever closer to the release of Microsoft's super-powered Xbox One X, there's still a good few months left until we get our hands on it.

 Fortunately, you can get a gaming machine that's even more powerful than the Xbox One X right now – by building your very own gaming PC.

 We've taken a look at the recently revealed specifications for the Xbox One X, and used PC components of equal or greater power to create a gaming machine that will blow the new Xbox out of the water.

 And thanks to Microsoft's commitment to bringing all (or almost all) of its games to both PC and Xbox One, you'll be able to enjoy stunning 4K games right now.

 - These are the best monitors you can buy for your gaming PC

 Buying the graphics card

 While comparing the teraflop rating of a closed console (that hasn't even been released) with that of a graphics card is a bit like comparing apples and oranges, it can at least give us an idea of what sort of GPU power level we need to aim for.

 As with the Xbox One, Microsoft is using custom parts made by AMD, with 40 customised compute units at 1172MHz.
 While you can't get an exact match, the closest graphics card available on the PC is the AMD RX 480.
 The good news is that this GPU still uses AMD's older Polaris technology, rather than it's cutting edge Vega tech, so prices are pretty affordable.